On Wed, Aug 12, 2009 at 11:31 AM, M. Badawy<m.cohomology(a)gmail.com> wrote:

 any time soon.

-My guess is that once CUDA gets smart enough, it maybe then easier
+My guess is that once CUDA gets smart enough, it maybe

 the non-professional programmer to use any tool whatsoever without